andyongith/mychessinC/README.md

 #### [Issues]
 * Make it more efficient
 #### [Features]
-* Add unicode symbols(enable using -u option) for chess pieces
 * Add the ability to flip the board
 * Make a better help(-h option) prompt
 * Make a better README